 Some standard information must be included in printed public instructions.
-This will include information pointing out the dangers of standing in "prohibited" areas; that the stage will be cancelled if instructions are not obeyed; how to park; etc. as well as the traditional insurance disclaimer.
+This will include information pointing out the dangers of standing in no go/prohibited areas; that the stage will be cancelled if instructions are not obeyed; how to park; etc. as well as the Motorsport Australia disclaimer.

-Each diagram of the Public View Points is to be accompanied by a legend with all of the following details included:
+Each diagram of the Public View Point is to be accompanied by a legend with all the following details included:

-- (a) the road and direction of travel by competitors; - (b) location of bunting defining the public area; - (c) location of any specifically prohibited areas; - (d) limits of the public area; - (e) controlled crossing locations (if used); - (f) toilet location; - (g) first aid.
+- (a) The road and direction of travel by competitors. - (b) Location of bunting/tape defining the public area.

+- (c) Location of any specifically no go areas.

+- (d) Limits of the public area.

+- (e) Controlled crossing locations (if used).

+- (f) Toilet location.

+- (g) First aid.